VINAY-0119/auth_app/README.md

 2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
 3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
 4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request
+5. Open a Pull Request.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments

 - Flask documentation and community
 - SQLite for lightweight database functionality
 - All contributors and supporters of this project

 ---

 **Made with ❤️ for learning purposes**